bluedaniel/The-Guardian-News-Feed/readme.txt

 <a href="http://groups.google.com/group/guardian-api-talk">http://groups.google.com/group/guardian-api-talk</a>

 == Changelog ==

+= 0.5 =
+* Big fix for API change of fields
+* Images being imported into posts fixed
+* Rendering of search results fixed

 = 0.4.3 =
 * Replace use of short_tags with full tags to improve windows compatibility